decaporg/decap-cms/packages/netlify-cms-locales/README.md

 CMS.registerLocale('de', de);
 ```

+> When importing `netlify-cms` all locales are registered by default.

 Make sure the specific locale exists in the package - if not, we will happily accept a pull request for it.

 The configured locale will be merge into the english one so don't worry about missing some phrases.